 An employee can make a claim to the employment tribunal if they believe they’ve been discriminated against.
 If the claim is successful, the employer can be asked to pay compensation – that might happen even if the discrimination was by a colleague rather than the employer as such as they might be “vicariously liable”, but if the employer took steps to prevent discrimination it might be able to defend that claim.

 The equal opportunities policy template

-The elXtr equal opportunities policy template states the organisation’s commitment to equal opportunities and says that employees must cooperate with the company to ensure equal opportunities and prevent discrimination.
-There’s a section in the policy that deals with the company’s approach to direct discrimination and indirect discrimination and victimisation.
+The Clarkslegal equal opportunities policy template states the organisation’s commitment to equal opportunities and says that employees must cooperate with the company to ensure equal opportunities and prevent discrimination.
+There’s a section in the policy that outlines what is meant by direct discrimination, indirect discrimination, victimisation, harassment and discrimination arising from a disability.